Silenttttttt/gpt-auto-prompter/README.md

 `Autoprompt`: Choose whether to enable the autoprompt feature by responding with "y" or "n".

    `Autoprompt system message`: If autoprompt is enabled, provide a system message for the autoprompt.

    `Autoprompt message limit`: If autoprompt is enabled, specify the number of messages the autoprompt should use in its feedback loop.

+To stop the program press `CTRL + C` on the `terminal`

 Enjoy interacting with the chatbot and exploring the power of the autoprompt feature!